 We are approaching the one year anniversary of our first conscious steps to financial independence.
 In a little over a month, we’ll check our annual performance.
 I’m fairly confident we’ll hit all the targets.
 Mostly though, I’m excited to set better goals for next year.
 I can’t wait to write about THAT.

 Still, it’s important to document our first steps and how we learned along the way.
 I learned a lot from reading other’s goals and want to be transparent about the learning, successes, and missteps along the way.
 Too many pretend they have it figured out from the start.
 We certainly didn’t!
 Here are our first year goals on the path to financial independence.
+If you want more examples, I also created a list of personal financial goal examples, including long, medium, and short-term financial goal examples!

 Setting the Stage